-Information for patients who are immuno-suppressed or receiving active cancer treatment
+Information for dialysis patients, kidney transplant recipients and patients who are immuno-suppressed

 Am I at greater risk of contracting COVID-19?

 Coronavirus (COVID-19) is a new strain of a common virus.
 We are still learning how it works.
 The risk of catching COVID-19 in Australia remains low to moderate, but this may change in future.